Balance and Gait Physical Therapy in Huntington Beach CA

 Stability and steadiness in our stride are often taken for granted, at least until we start experiencing balance issues.
 There are many physical and physiological functions that contribute to our ability to balance, including sensory information from the visual system, proprioceptive input from the muscles, tendons, and joints, and the vestibular system (balance organs) in the inner ear.
 The brain stem makes sense of all this sensory information in combination with other parts of the brain, enabling us with this complex function.
 Gait is the term for the way in which a person walks, and is closely related to balance.

 An unbalanced gait refers to an abnormal distribution of weight while walking, which may present itself as a limp, a stagger, or another form of uneven perambulation.
 Gait and balance disorders are common in older adults and contribute to a high amount of falls in the elderly.
 Unbalanced gaits are associated with a reduced level of function, as well as increased morbidity and mortality.
 Although most gait and balance disorders involve multiple contributing factors, common causes include arthritis and orthostatic hypotension.
 Most changes in gait should not be considered an inevitable consequence of aging but are instead related to underlying medical conditions.

 There are multiple signs and symptoms of an unsteady gait, including:

-- Struggling to walk in a dark room
+• Struggling to walk into a dark room

 When an unsteady gait is a chronic problem, people may have a wide stance when walking.
 In addition to this, they may walk slowly and exhibit caution when walking, and may even stumble.